Blog Post Thumbnail

 A hybrid meeting shouldn’t force remote participants to be passive observers.
 To keep everyone involved, you need tools that allow for active collaboration.
 Instead of using a physical whiteboard that only in-person attendees can see, switch to a digital one.
 Tools like Miro and Mural create a shared space where everyone can contribute ideas, add notes, and brainstorm in real time, no matter where they are.
 This ensures that great ideas don’t get lost simply because someone wasn’t physically in the room.
 Many of these digital tools integrate directly into video conferencing platforms, making them easy to pull up and use during a meeting.

-How to Book and Manage Your Spaces
+How to Easily Book and Manage Meeting Rooms

 The perfect hybrid meeting needs the perfect physical space—one with enough seats, reliable power outlets, and the right A/V equipment.
 But finding and securing that room can be a challenge, leading to last-minute scrambles and scheduling conflicts.
 This is where a meeting room booking system becomes essential.
 With a simple tool that integrates into your team’s existing workflow, like Slack or Teams, anyone can find and reserve a room that meets their needs in just a few clicks.
 You can see which rooms are available, what tech they have, and book them instantly, ensuring your meeting starts on time and without any logistical headaches.